Note: I may earn money or products from the companies, products, or links mentioned in this post.

-I haven’t been able to write for awhile because I haven’t really known what to say.
+I haven’t been able to write for a while because I haven’t really known what to say.
 I know writing is cathartic for me, but I’ve been sitting here for the last hour, with my laptop open and for once I do not know what to say.
-I only know that I need to write this.
+I only know I need to write this.
 I need to get everything I’m feeling out.

 So how do I say this?

 After three long years of searching, researching, obsessing, and longing we received the answers we were looking for.
+Our search for a diagnosis ended.
 One week ago, my daughter received not one, but three diagnoses.

 Even though we had answers, we left feeling the weight of the unknown.
 When got home, I went right to calling as many doctors, specialists, and other providers to let them know the news: the search for a diagnosis was over.
 My daughter’s therapists who were in our home were looking at me concerned.